adaltas/node-nikita/packages/java/src/keystore_add.coffee.md

           trap: true
           code_skipped: 5 # OpenSSL exit 3 if file does not exists
       catch err
-        throw Error "OpenSSL command line tool not detected" if err?.exit_code is 4 throw Error "Keystore file does not exists" if err?.exit_code is 6 throw Error "Missing Requirement: command keytool is not detected" if err?.exit_code is 6
+        throw Error "OpenSSL command line tool not detected" if err.exit_code is 4 throw Error "Keystore file does not exists" if err.exit_code is 6 throw Error "Missing Requirement: command keytool is not detected" if err.exit_code is 6 throw err
       # Deal with CACert
       try if config.cacert
         await @execute
           bash: true
           command: """
-          # cleanup () { rm -rf #{tmpdir}; }
-          cleanup () { echo 'clean'; }
           # Detect keytool command
           keytoolbin=#{config.keytool}
           command -v $keytoolbin >/dev/null || {